Will We Get a Second Round of Coronavirus Stimulus Checks?

 As my colleagues Eric Levitz and Adam K. Raymond recently explained,

 the IRS (which Congress put in charge of the payments) was instructed to make approximately 150 million payments.
 The amounts varied depending on income and number of children in the household.
-Those earning $75,000 – or $150,000 for married couples – got the full check; partial payments were available to individuals earning up to $99,000 or couples earning $198,000.
+Those earning up to $75,000 — or $150,000 for married couples — got the full check; partial payments were available to individuals earning up to $99,000 or couples earning $198,000.
 Parents received an additional $500 for each dependent child.

 People who had already given the IRS direct-deposit bank information received the first payments; instead of a paper check, they got a direct deposit.
 It has been tougher for others, which is why some eligible people are still waiting on paper checks in the mail; the IRS says they should arrive by late May or early June.
 As of mid-May, roughly $20 million eligible Americans were still waiting on their stimulus checks.
 If you are among them, hang tight and watch the mail.